bufbuild-ru/docs/docs/configuration/v2/buf-yaml/index.md

 package A; // buf:lint:ignore PACKAGE_VERSION_SUFFIX
 ```

-If this option is unset, the linter ignores the specified rule for any comment that starts with `// buf:lint:ignore RULE_ID`.If this option is set to `true`, any such comments are ignored.
-See the [lint overview](../../../lint/overview/#comment-ignores) to learn how and when to use comment ignores.In `v1` configurations, this key was called `allow_comment_ignores` and defaulted to `false`.
+If this option is unset, the linter ignores the specified rule for any comment that starts with `// buf:lint:ignore RULE_ID`.

+If this option is set to `true`, any such comments are ignored.
+See the [lint overview](../../../lint/overview/#comment-ignores) to learn how and when to use comment ignores.

+In `v1` configurations, this key was called `allow_comment_ignores` and defaulted to `false`.
 The default behavior in `v2` configurations is to allow comment ignores.

 ### `enum_zero_value_suffix`